microsoft/terminal/doc/specs/#2046 - Command Palette.md

 This will first require the work in [#1205] to work properly.
 Right now we heavily lean on the "focused" element to determine which terminal is "active".
-However, when the command plaette is opened, focus will move out of the terminal control into the command palette, which leads to some hard to debug crashes.
+However, when the command palette is opened, focus will move out of the terminal control into the command palette, which leads to some hard to debug crashes.

-Additionally, we'll need to ensure that the "fuzzy search" algorithim proposed above will work for non-english languages, where a single charater might be multiple `char`s long.
+Additionally, we'll need to ensure that the "fuzzy search" algorithm proposed above will work for non-english languages, where a single charater might be multiple `char`s long.
 As we'll be using a standard XAML text box for input, we won't need to worry about handling the input ourselves.